freesideatlanta/qratitude/README.md

 There are several options for how to handle the data once it reaches server-side, so that implementation of the site in the final form (shown [here](http://inventory.lifecyclebuildingcenter.org/)) could be made easy.
 Feel free to add your thoughts below.

-- (emptyset) I would store the data in postgresql.
-Tables would be simple: product (productid, qrcode, form data ...), images (productid, image (binary)).
+- (**emptyset**) I would store the data in postgresql.
+Tables would be simple: *products* (productid, qrcode, form data ...), *images* (productid, image (binary)).
 I would write a small API in whatever (java, node.js) that exposed a few methods for basic CRUD on this data.
 Then, both the Android app and the website could consume the API.

 Further Directions